SiaFoundation/siad/modules/renter/contractor/README.md

   window

 ## Inbound Complexities
-- `callMonitorcontract` is called from the Contract Maintenance and Recovery subsystems whenever contracts are formed, renewed, or recovered.
+- `callMonitorContract` is called from the Contract Maintenance and Recovery subsystems whenever contracts are formed, renewed, or recovered.
 - `callScanConsensusChange`is used in the `ProcessConsensusChange` method of the contractor to let the watchdog scan blocks.